 Location.
 40° 46.199′ N, 74° 1.032′ W. Marker is in Weehawken, New Jersey, in Hudson County.
 Marker is on Hamilton Avenue, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Weehawken NJ 07086, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Death Rock of Alexander Hamilton (here, next to this marker); Weehawken Dueling Grounds (here, next to Highwood (about 300 feet away, measured in a direct line); Weehawken Korea and Vietnam Memorial (approx. 0.2 miles away); Eldorado Amusement Park (approx. ¼ mile away); Weehawken: Gateway to New York (approx. half a mile away); Pietro di Donato (approx. 0.7 miles away); Grumman F-14 Tomcat (approx. one mile away in New York).
+Death Rock of Alexander Hamilton (here, next to this marker); Weehawken Dueling Grounds Highwood (about 300 feet away, measured in a direct line); Weehawken Korea and Vietnam Memorial (approx. 0.2 miles away); Eldorado Amusement Park (approx. ¼ mile away); Weehawken: Gateway to New York (approx. half a mile away); Pietro di Donato (approx. 0.7 miles away); North Bergen World War I Memorial (approx. 0.8 miles away).
 Touch for a list and map of all markers in Weehawken.

 More about this marker.
 The text is flanked by portraits of Hamilton and Burr.